jcarreira/cirrus-kv/scripts/README.md

 4. switch to the docker branch (it comments out some parts of compilation.
 Later this could be changed to compile only the server or only the client/tests to allow for more lean containers)
 5. run `sudo docker build -t cirrus_tcp_server`

-at this point, the docker image is created, and the tcp server can be launched via (i saw an error about configs here but it still ran fine):
+at this point, the docker image is created, and the tcp server can be launched via:

 ~~~
 sudo docker run --net=host -t -i cirrus_tcp_server
 ~~~

-the server can then be stopped via `sudo docker stop CONTAINER_NAME` (I’ve done this from another ssh session)
+the server can then be stopped via `sudo docker stop CONTAINER_NAME`

 With this setup the container shares an ip with the host, so multiple servers on one host would need to be differentiated via port.